HER MAJESTY'S GAOL HOBART

 Jack Nevin, top right, Thomas Nevin seated

-This is a detail of a group photo, taken in the early 1870s and reprinted at a later unknown date on newspaper, of Thomas and Elizabeth Nevin, both seated, with younger brother Jack Nevin standing in his signature pose, hands on hips again, on viewer's extreme right.
+This is a detail of a group photo, taken in the early 1870s, around the time of Thomas and Elizabeth Nevin's wedding, July 1871, printed on thin paper and unmounted.
+Thomas and Elizabeth Nevin are both seated, with younger brother Jack Nevin standing in his signature pose, hands on hips again, on viewer's extreme right.
+The other members of this group may have included Mary Sophia Day, Elizabeth's younger sister, and photographers Alfred Bock and Samuel Clifford.

-Jack Nevin was his elder brother's assistant at the Hobart Gaol, Campbell Street during Thomas' commissions as police photographer in prisons and police courts.
-He helped maintain one of their photographic studios in New Town, assisting in the production of stereographs and studio portraits on cartes-de-visite intermittently from the 1860s.
-He was employed at the Hobart Gaol under the supervision of the keeper Ringrose Atkins from 1874, and became a Constable on salary at the male prison at Cascades and H.M.
-Prison, Hobart in 1875, serving until his untimely death at age 39 in 1891.
+Constable John (Jack) Nevin was his elder brother's assistant at the Hobart Gaol, Campbell Street during Thomas Nevin's commissions as police photographer in prisons and police courts from 1876 when Thomas Nevin leased his commercial studio and set up studios at the Hobart Gaol and Municipal Police Office, Town Hall.
+He helped maintain one of their photographic studios in New Town, assisting in the production of stereographs and studio portraits intermittently from the 1860s to the late 1880s.
+He was employed at the Hobart Gaol under the supervision of the keeper Ringrose Atkins from 1874, and became a Constable on salary at the male prison at Cascades and then at H.M.
+Prison, Campbell St. Hobart in 1875, serving until his untimely death from typhoid fever at age 39 in 1891.

 Photographed by his brother Thomas Nevin

-In this image reproduced on newspaper, his brother Thomas captured him in a relaxed standing pose leaning on a book (signifier of literacy), wearing a shirt, tie, fob watch, and three piece suit with velvet collars.
+In this image on thin paper and unmounted, Jack Nevin's brother Thomas captured him in a relaxed standing pose leaning on a book, the usual signifier of literacy in 19th century portraits, wearing a shirt, tie, fob watch, and three piece suit with velvet collars.
 In the later photograph (below) taken ca. 1880, Jack Nevin looks very relaxed and very savvy about the process of being photographed.
 His gaze is direct and very keen, his clothes suitable for everyday work in a foul place such as a prison.
 His salaried positions were primarily in administration, with a career path and ranking similar to the Keeper's.
-Older brother Thomas Nevin had been a Keeper too of a public institution, at the Hobart Town Hall between 1876-1880, a special constable during the Chiniquy Riots of 1879, and assistant bailiff in the courts during the 1880s.
-Jack Nevin's presence at the Gaol points to a close family involvement by both Nevin brothers with prisoner documentation - visual and written.
+Older brother Thomas Nevin had been a Keeper too of a public institution, at the Hobart Town Hall between 1876-1880; a special constable during the Chiniquy Riots of 1879; Office Keeper for the Hobart City Corporation; and assistant bailiff in the courts during the 1880s.
+Constable John Nevin's presence at the Hobart Gaol points to a close family involvement by both Nevin brothers with prisoner documentation - visual and written.

 Photo taken by his brother Thomas Nevin

-© KLW NFC & The Nevin Family Collections 2009 ARR
+Copyright © KLW NFC Private Collections 2009 ARR

 W.J.
 Nevin Applications to join the Constabulary Tasmania 1877 and 1881

-While a constable at the Cascade Gaol for Males, Constable Nevin was involved in an incident which was reported in The Mercury, 27 October:
+While a constable at the Cascade Gaol for Males, Constable Nevin was involved in an incident which was reported in the Mercury, 27 October, 1875:

 Constable Nevin, Mercury, 27 October 1875.